-There will be no consumptive use of groundwater at the site during this plan period, only replacement of ongoing lagged depletions associated with past mining and dewatering operations at the site.
+There will be no consumptive use of groundwater at the Three Bells Pit during this plan period, only replacement of ongoing lagged depletions associated with past mining and dewatering operations at the site.

-A stream depletion model using the Glover method was used to calculate the lagged depletions to the Cache La Poudre River.
-The alluvial aquifer model was used with the following aquifer input parameters: transmissivity (T) = 45,000 gallons/day/foot; the distance of centroid of the exposed ground water to the Cache La Poudre River (X) = 1,900 feet; the distance from the parallel impermeable boundary to the Cache La Poudre River (W) = 4,800 feet; and the specific yield (S) = 0.2.
+A stream depletion model using the Glover method was used to calculate the lagged depletions to the Cache la Poudre River.
+The alluvial aquifer model was used with the following aquifer input parameters: transmissivity (T) = 45,000 gallons/day/foot; the distance of centroid of the exposed ground water to the Cache la Poudre River (X) = 1,900 feet; the distance from the parallel impermeable boundary to the Cache la Poudre River (W) = 4,800 feet; and the specific yield (S) = 0.2.